Ziv-Zakai Bound for DOAs Estimation: Derivation of ZZB for DOAs Estimation

 \subsection{ZZB for Estimation with Permutation Ambiguity}

-In subsection \ref{Generalizing}, we generalize the ZZB derivation from single source to multiple sources by following the existing framework, which, however, still makes the obtained ZZB invalid especially in the \textit{a priori} performance region.
-The reason is that, the ordering process is required by multiple DOA estimators for the elimination of the permutation ambiguity, which implicitly changes the \textit{a priori} distribution of DOAs.
-First, to illustrate the effect of the permutation ambiguity on MSE calculation, we consider the following example.
+In subsection \ref{Generalizing}, we generalized the ZZB of single source DOA estimation to multiple sources DOA estimation, which, however, is invalid in the \textit{a priori} performance region.
+The reason is that, the ordering process is required by multiple sources DOA estimators for the elimination of permutation ambiguity, which implicitly changes the \textit{a priori} distribution of DOAs.
+To better illustrate the effect of the permutation ambiguity on MSE calculation, we consider the following example.